-Christopher (“Kip”) Power helps clients comply with environmental laws and regulations while keeping their businesses running profitably.
-He represents companies when permitting and enforcement disputes arise, and has a history of bringing innovative legal challenges against federal and state agencies that overstepped the bounds of their legal authority or reasonableness.
+Christopher (“Kip”) Power helps clients comply with environmental laws and defend related litigation while keeping their businesses running profitably.
+He represents companies when permitting and enforcement disputes arise, and has successfully negotiated favorable resolutions of matters under a wide range of federal and state environmental programs.

 Kip also defends lawsuits by private parties claiming they have been harmed by natural resource extraction and other industrial operations.
 Recognizing the value of alternative dispute resolution, he has represented clients in mediation and arbitration, served as mediator in a variety of cases, and was a party-selected arbitrator in a major mineral development dispute that involved nearly 50 hearing days.